Workflow Trigger: Product Access Granted

 Step 1: Start a new workflow or edit an existing one

-- Navigate to Automation on the left > Workflows on the top and create a new workflow or edit an existing one
+• Navigate to Tools & Reporting > Automations on the left > Workflows on the top and create a new workflow or edit an existing one

 Step 2: Creating and Editing the Trigger